Finding Articles (Suggested Databases):

 Research from the Conference Board includes annual reports on compensation and corporate governance and research studies of Fortune 500 companies on business trends, leadership, ethics and other top issues.
 Economic research includes the Consumer Confidence and the Help Wanted Indexes.

-Selected Periodicals: Economics
+Selected Periodicals: Management

 To locate additional related journals (print or electronic), search or browse the Libraries of the USF System catalog.
 To specifically locate only electronic journals, select “E-Journals by Title.”
 Please note that this information changes often.